mindset-dojo/mindset-dojo.github.io/_forms/stillness-contemplation.md

 ## Experience

 Your thoughts may come and go.
-If there is a thought or passage you want to especially focus on, you can go over it before starting Stllness Contemplation.
+If there is a thought or passage you want to especially focus on, you can go over it before starting Stillness Contemplation.

 ## Implementation